cloudrainstar/bionemo-framework/README.md

 pass new information into your model for fine-tuning or new targets, but if you want that functionality _now_ you could copy the `scripts/singlecell/geneformer/train.py` and modify the DataModule class that gets initialized.

-Simple fine-tuning example (NOTE: please change `--restore-from-checkpoint-path` to be the one that was output last by the previous train run)
+Simple fine-tuning example (**NOTE**: please change `--restore-from-checkpoint-path` to be the checkpoint directory path that was output last by the previous train run)
 ```bash
 TEST_DATA_DIR=$(download_bionemo_data single_cell/testdata-20240506 --source $MY_DATA_SOURCE); \